ajvn/kubernetes-localhost/README.md

 Version of deployed Kubernetes cluster is 1.18, version of Ubuntu VirtualBox image is 18.04.

-Persistent volume of 5GB, and 1GB persistent volume claim are provided automatically.
+Persistent volume `pv-nfs` and 5GB persistent volume claim `pvc-nfs` are provided automatically.
 For examples on how to use/create your own pv/pvc, check `manifests` directory.

 For bare-metal loadbalancing purposes [MetalLB](https://metallb.universe.tf/) is used.